 Oral health in cats is just as important as it is in humans.
 Diseases of the teeth and gums can result to bad breath, mouth pain and may even lead to complications in other organs of the body.
-Regular brushing using cat-safe products at home can minimize plaque and tartar build up but your pet cat must have at least a once a year teeth cleaning at the veterinarian’s office.
+Regular brushing using cat-safe products at home can minimise plaque and tartar build up but your pet cat must have at least a once a year teeth cleaning at the veterinarian’s office.

 Dental Cleaning: What Are You Actually Paying For?

 Teeth cleaning cost varies from one veterinary practice to another and also depends of the kind and amount of work to be done.
 Do not sacrifice quality of work to cost, but also remember that a higher price tag doesn’t necessarily mean better service.
 Therefore, it is still a wise choice to go to a veterinary practice that you trust.
 A physical examination of your pet cat by your veterinarian must be done before teeth cleaning is scheduled.
 This is when you can discuss with your veterinarian about the cost of the procedure.
 At this stage the veterinarian can only give you the minimum estimate or a more comprehensive estimate that anticipates the other associated procedures that might need to be done during the teeth cleaning.
-The veterinarian, however, cannot give you an exact final cost until he has examined the cat’s mouth under anesthesia.
+The veterinarian, however, cannot give you an exact final cost until he has examined the cat’s mouth under anaesthesia.
 This estimate can allow you to prepare for the cost of teeth cleaning and not be surprised with the bill later on.
 The following is a guide on what are the procedures involved in teeth cleaning for cats, what they are for and why they are important.
 This can help to give you an idea what items to take up when talking to your veterinarian about cost estimates.

-1. Preanesthetic bloodwork
+1. Pre-anaesthetic bloodwork

-Blood is drawn from your cat to check for underlying health issues, likes problems in the liver or kidneys, that may compromise the cat under anesthesia.
+Blood is drawn from your cat to check for underlying health issues, likes problems in the liver or kidneys, that may compromise the cat under anaesthesia.
 The extent of this bloodwork depends on your cat’s age and health.
 Some practices make this procedure optional unless the pet is seven years old and above, but for your pet’s safety, I recommend that you should never skip having this bloodwork done.

 2. Placement of an Intravenous (IV) Fluid Line

-4. Anesthesia Monitoring
+4. Anaesthesia Monitoring

-It is essential that heart rate, respiration and blood pressure must be monitored all throughout the time the cat is under anesthesia.
+It is essential that heart rate, respiration and blood pressure must be monitored all throughout the time the cat is under anaesthesia.
 Sometimes more sophisticated equipment might be needed for the older and more critical patients.
 Ask your veterinarian if these are available.